survivejs/webpack-book/manuscript/building/02_code_splitting.md

 To recap:

 - **Code splitting** comes with extra effort as you have to decide what to split and where.
 Often, you find good split points within a router.
 Or you notice that specific functionality is required only when a particular feature is used.
 Charting is an excellent example of this.
-- To use dynamic `import` syntax, both Babel and ESLint require careful tweaks.
-Webpack supports the syntax out of the box.
 - Use naming to pull separate split points into the same bundles.
 - The techniques can be used within modern frameworks and libraries like React.
 You can wrap related logic to a specific component that handles the loading process in a user-friendly manner.
 - To disable code splitting, use `webpack.optimize.LimitChunkCountPlugin` with `maxChunks` set to one.